eescala2/Sunlight_Radiation_and_Solar_Panels/README.md

 Does income affect solar panel ownership?

-Do different regions have different solar radiation levels in Michigan?
+Is solar radiation levels different based on region in Michigan?

 What is the average number of Solar Systems per region?